-- Add sausage and cooked until browned.
-(I cooked my sausage in my small slow cooker overnight so I skipped steps 1 -3.)
+- Add sausage and cook until browned.
+(I cooked my sausage in my small slow cooker overnight, so I skipped steps 1 -3.)

 - Drain the fat.

-- Place the sausage mixture in a 5 to 6 quart crock pot.
-(Since I had cooked my sausage overnight, I added the garlic and onion then.)
-Add the remaining ingredients in the crock pot.
+- Place the sausage mixture in a 5 to 6-quart crock pot.
+(Since I had cooked my sausage overnight, I added the garlic and onion.)
+Add the remaining ingredients to the crock pot.